*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 The exclusionary structures of the postwar economy prompted protest from African Americans and other minorities who were excluded.
 Fair housing, equal employment, consumer access, and educational opportunity, for instance, all emerged as priorities of a brewing civil rights movement.
 In 1948, the U.S. Supreme Court sided with African American plaintiffs and, in Shelley v.
 Kraemer, declared racially restrictive neighborhood housing covenants—property deed restrictions barring sales to racial minorities—legally unenforceable.
 Discrimination and segregation continued, however, and activists would continue to push for fair housing practices.

 During the 1950s and early 1960s many Americans retreated to the suburbs to enjoy the new consumer economy and search for some normalcy and security after the instability of depression and war.
 But many could not.
 It was both the limits and opportunities of housing, then, that shaped the contours of postwar American society.
+Moreover, the postwar suburban boom not only exacerbated racial and class inequalities, it precipitated a major environmental crisis.

 III.
 Race and Education